ethereum-optimism/OPerating-manual/Law of Chains.md

 *“Sequencers”* = the node(s) providing block production services which produces transaction confirmations and state updates, constructs and executes L2 blocks, and submits L2 block data transactions to layer 1.

-*“Superchain”* = a proposed network of L2 rollups 20 that share bridging, security, data availability, and communication layers; which uses the OP Stack as a common development stack, and Optimism Governance as the common governance system.
+*“Superchain”* = [a proposed network of L2 rollups](https://app.optimism.io/superchain/) that share bridging, security, data availability, and communication layers; which uses the OP Stack as a common development stack, and Optimism Governance as the common governance system.